-Number of lost time injuries per one million hours worked.
+Number of injuries per one million hours worked, excluding first-aid cases.

 Programmes in place to assist regarding serious diseases

 Our commitment to our employees goes beyond safety.
 We also aim to ensure that our employees stay healthy.
 This helps to reduce absenteeism, increase productivity and promote DONG Energy as a great place to work.